noelmcloughlin/linkml-project-copier/README.md

 copier update --trust --skip-answered
 ```

-If you initialized the project from a non-default branch, you must add the git branch name (or tag name) also to the update commands:
+If you initialize the project from a non-default branch, you must add the git branch name (or tag name) also to the update commands:

 ```shell
 copier update --trust --vcs-ref branch-or-tag-name --skip-answered